 Most of us focus on these results.
 We want respect.
 We want reciprocity.
 We want kindness.
 We want it all.
 We want this wonderful relationship experience everyone seems to be wishing for.

-What not many mention is that all these attributes have to be cultivated.
+What not many mentions is that all these attributes have to be cultivated.
 We are not passive recipients of loving relationships.
 We must be active agents of love.

 What this means is to act with love and contribute all those loving attributes we wish to receive.
 And to contribute we need to know how to cultivate them.